-We will perform all operations with an invoice with the help of stored procedures although, in simpler cases, it can be done with the help of regular INSERT/UPDATE/DELETE queries as well.
+For the purpose of our sample application, we will use stored procedures to perform all operations on an invoice.
+Regular INSERT/UPDATE/DELETE queries can be used when operations are simple and involve writing to only one table in the database.
 We will execute every stored procedure as a separate query in TFDCommand components.
-This component is not parent to TFDRdbmsDataSet, does not buffer data and returns not more than one result row so using it requires less resources in case of queries that do not return data.
+This component is not parent to TFDRdbmsDataSet, does not buffer data and returns not more than one result row so using it consumes fewer resources for queries that do not return data.
 Since our stored procedures modify data, it is necessary to specify the trWrite transaction in the Transaction property of the TFDCommand components.

 Note